happybono/SonataSmooth/README.md

     return c;
 }
 ```
 - This function generates the coefficients for the (length - 1) th row of Pascal's triangle, which are used as weights for the filters.
+- Maximum supported window length for binomial weighting is 63 (length ≤ 63) to prevent 64‑bit overflow of the cumulative weight (2^(length − 1) ≤ 2^62).
+Attempts above this throw an exception.

 ### 10. Savitzky-Golay Coefficients Computation
 #### How it works